 Main Dish الاطباق الرئيسية

 Machboos is one of the most popular Emirati dishes.
-It consists of rice and can be made with chicken, meat or fish, at the top of the dish.
+It consists of rice and can be made with chicken, meat or fish, as a topping for the dish.

 You can find the Emirati Machboos Chicken recipe below: